TomasCippi/TomasCippi/README.md

 ### 👨‍💻 About Me

-- 🇦🇷 18 years old, from Buenos Aires, Argentina
+- 🇦🇷 Argentine, 18 years old, based in Buenos Aires
-- 💻 Self-taught developer with 5+ years of experience
+- 💻 Self-taught developer — I started coding at 13 out of pure curiosity and never stopped
-- 🔥 Passionate about building real things — websites, bots, and tools
+- 🔥 Passionate about technology, problem solving and building things that actually work
+- 📚 I'm always learning — new languages, frameworks, tools — I genuinely enjoy the process
-- 🚀 Currently looking for my first professional opportunity in tech
+- 🚀 Looking for my first professional opportunity to grow in a real team environment
-- 🌐 Built and deployed a real website for a local library: [bibliotecapueyrredonsud.com.ar](https://bibliotecapueyrredonsud.com.ar)
-- 🤖 Built a WhatsApp bot in Python for my school
-- 🌍 Intermediate English — technical reading & professional conversation
+- 🌍 Intermediate English — comfortable reading technical docs and holding professional conversations
 ---

 ### 🛠️ Languages & Technologies